Solaire/GLC/README.md

 ## Using
 ***[Click here to download the latest binary release.](../../releases/latest/download/glc.exe)*** The app is portable (does not require installation).
 However, we'd recommend moving it to a dedicated folder before running it because several support files and folders are automatically created in the same location.

+The .NET 7 Windows x86 runtime is required.
+You can [download it here](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-7.0.0-windows-x86-installer), or using the command line run: `winget install Microsoft.DotNet.DesktopRuntime.7`

 To change the default configuration options, you can edit glc.ini in v1.2 (or glc-cfg.json in v1.1), including custom keys, colours, text, input, layout, sorting, images, etc.

 To manually add programs, place file shortcuts or .exe executables in the ".\CustomGames" folder found in the same directory as the application, and use the rescan feature to load them into the program.
 It is recommended to use shortcuts instead of executables, as .exe files often require external assets and therefore may not work properly.

-To customise an image, place files with the same titles in the ".\CustomImages" folder (supports ICO, BMP, PNG, GIF, JPEG, TIFF, and EPRT formats).
+By default, GLC will attempt tot download images for games that don't have icons (e.g., non-installed Steam games).
+To customise an image, place files with the same titles in the ".\CustomImages" folder (supports BMP, GIF, EPRT, EXIF, ICO, JPEG, PNG, and TIFF).

 Legendary is supported as an alternative to the Epic Games Launcher.
 [Download legendary.exe](/derrod/legendary/releases/latest/download/legendary.exe) and place it in the same folder as glc.exe (or set a different path in glc.ini).
-Run "legendary auth" and login to Epic before scanning for games.
+First run `legendary auth` and login to Epic before scanning for games.

 ## Building from source
-After cloning the repo, either run "dotnet publish --configuration Release" or use Visual Studio (right-click the GameLauncher_Console project and choose Publish).
+After cloning the repo, use the Publish feature in Visual Studio (right-click the GameLauncher_Console project and choose Publish), or run: `dotnet publish --configuration Release`

 The program uses following NuGet packages:
-- HtmlAgilityPack for HTML parsing (Steam non-installed games);
+- [HtmlAgilityPack](https://html-agility-pack.net/) for HTML parsing (Steam non-installed games);
-- protobuf-net for database parsing (Battle.net);
+- [protobuf-net](https://protobuf-net.github.io/protobuf-net/) for database parsing (Battle.net);
-- PureOrigin.API for Origin API
+- [PureOrigin.API](https://github.com/JaydenMaalouf/PureOrigin.API) for the EA API;
-- System.Data.SQLite for database parsing (v2 game database, Amazon, GOG, itch, Oculus);
+- [System.Data.SQLite](https://system.data.sqlite.org/index.html/doc/trunk/www/index.wiki) for database parsing (v2 game database, Amazon, GOG, itch, Oculus).
-- System.Text.Json for JSON parsing (v1 game database, many platforms).

 ## Contributing
 You can support the project in the following ways: